We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Nasdaq was founded in 1971 by the National Association of Securities Dealers (NASD).
 Then the NASDAQ acronym stood for the National Association of Securities Dealers Automated Quotations.

 When it began trading on February 8, 1971, it was the first ever electronic stock market.
 Admittedly, it was simply a quotation system to start with and could not facilitate electronic trades.
 However, the Nasdaq Stock Market helped to lower the spread (the difference between the bid price and ask price of a stock).
-This attracted resentment from brokerages who generated much of their earnings from the spread.
+This attracted resentment from brokerages that generated much of their earnings from the spread.

 As the years have passed, the Nasdaq has become more of a stock market by introducing trade and volume reporting, plus automated trading systems.
 It became the first stock market in the US where you could trade online.
 It confidently proclaimed itself “the stock market for the next hundred years“.